 Competitors may bring their own cupping spoon and manual note-taking implements (e.g., notebook, papers, pens, etc.).
-No electronic devices or items that can provide any additional resources for competitors are allowed to be used during any competition time.
+Personal and handwritten notes can be used together with previously used roasting profiles in paper form.
+Hearing protections (e.g., ear defenders, earplugs, etc.) can be used, if they do not have the ability to connect to digital devices or communicate with others.
+No electronic devices are allowed to be used during any competition time.
 Stopwatches or flashlights may be used as long as that is their sole purpose (e.g., no cell phone for use as a stopwatch).